DanielFGray/reactblog/content/posts/fp-curry-pa.md

 add(1)(2) //-> 3
 ```

-To make this a bit tidier, the same can be written with fat arrow functions:
+To make this a bit tidier, the same can be written with arrow functions:

 ``` javascript
 const add = a => b => a + b
 add(1)(2) //-> 3
 ```

-Taking a function that accepts multiple values, and transforming it to a 'stream' of functions that each only accept a single argument is called *currying*.
+Taking a function that accepts multiple values, and transforming it to a nested 'stream' of functions that each only accept a single argument is called *currying*.

 ---